|

 Ensuring Sanitation and Hygiene

-Keeping things clean is super important when using a DIY camping toilet.
-We’ll look at how to contain waste and use natural stuff to absorb smells.
+Keeping things clean is a must when you’re using a DIY camping toilet.
+Let’s get into how to contain waste and use natural stuff to keep the smells in check.

 Bagging and Containment Strategies

-Double Doodie waste bags are awesome too.
-They’re made just for camping toilets and have special gels that help break down waste and control odors.
+Some folks swear by Double Doodie waste bags.
+They’re made for camping toilets and have special gels that help break stuff down and keep odors at bay.

-Remember to tie bags up tight when they’re full.
-We always bring extra bags just in case.
+Tie the bags up tight when they’re full.
+I always toss a few extra bags in my kit, just in case, because you never know.

 Double Doodie Toilet Waste Bags